- Symptoms and Signs

 Treatment aims to correct cardiac arrest, hypoxia, hypoventilation, hypothermia, and other physiologic insults.

 All hypoxic or moderately symptomatic patients are hospitalized.
-In the hospital, supportive treatment continues, aimed primarily at achieving acceptable arterial O2 and CO2 levels.
+In the hospital, supportive treatment continues, aimed primarily at achieving acceptable arterial oxygen and carbon dioxide levels.
 Mechanical ventilation may be necessary.
-Patients are initially given 100% O2; the concentration is titrated lower based on ABG results.
+Patients are initially given 100% oxygen; the concentration is titrated lower based on ABG results.
 Positive end-expiratory pressure ventilation is usually necessary to help expand or maintain patency of alveoli to maintain adequate oxygenation.
 Pulmonary support may be necessary for hours or days.
 If adequate oxygenation is impossible despite maximizing ventilator settings, extracorporeal membrane oxygenation may be considered.
 Nebulized β2-agonists may help reduce bronchospasm and wheezing.
-Patients with bacterial pneumonia are treated with antibiotics targeting organisms identified or suspected based on results of sputum testing and/or blood cultures.
+Surfactant administration may be helpful in critically ill patients with significant lung compliance issues after drowning, although no clinical trials have addressed this.
+Patients with pneumonia are treated with antibiotics targeting organisms identified or suspected based on results of sputum testing and/or blood cultures.
 Corticosteroids are not used.
 Core body temperature is monitored, and hypothermia is treated.

 Fluids or electrolytes are rarely required to correct significant electrolyte imbalances.
 Fluid restriction is rarely indicated, unless pulmonary or cerebral edema occurs.
-Concomitant injuries and disorders (eg, head or cervical injury, carbon monoxide poisoning) may also require treatment.
+Concomitant injuries and disorders (eg, head or cervical injury, seizure, arrhythmia) may also require treatment.

 Swimmers should use common sense and be aware of weather and water conditions.
 Swimmers should be accompanied by an experienced swimmer or swim only in guarded areas.
 Swimming should stop if the swimmer looks or feels very cold, because hypothermia may impair judgment.
 Ocean swimmers should learn to escape rip currents by swimming parallel to the beach rather than toward the beach.
 Swimmers should be discouraged from DUBBs.
 If they practice them, they should be supervised and should know their dangers.
 Swimmers should avoid swimming near a boat exhaust port, which can cause carbon monoxide poisoning.